Dolphindalt/Desu-lang/README.md

 <h1>desu</h1>

 This is a joke programming language but it works.
 It is just like brainfuck and sacred.
 The language is turing complete, so it can solve any computational problem in due time.<br>
+Requires a linux operating system, gcc, and makefile to build and use.<br>

 Operations:<br>
 > desuwa      Increments byte<br>